Ciara Rodgers is a practicing visual artist based in Cork City, Ireland and works from her studio at Backwater Artists Group.

 Ciara studied a BA (hons) Fine Art, graduating in 2017 and has an MA in Art and Process (MA:AP) from MTU Crawford College of Art and Design, Cork (2018).
 An early career artist, examples of her work are held in private, corporate and college collections in Ireland, Europe and Australia.

-Ciara also engages many communities in outreach art projects including women experiencing homelessness, LGBTQ+ and Young Carers at The Glucksman Gallery and UCC.
+Ciara also engages many participants in outreach art projects including women experiencing homelessness, high risk young adults, LGBTQ+ groups and Young Carers with CETB, The Glucksman Gallery and UCC.